Madic-/NetworkManager-Scripts/README.md

 # NetworkManager Scripts

-> Run interface specific scripts on de/activating it with network manager.
+> Run interface specific scripts on de/activating an interface with network manager.

 This is a shameless rip-off from [rabin.io](https://blog.rabin.io/linux/networkmanager-using-dispatcher-d-to-run-scripts-based-on-network-connectivity).